 My transition from Veterinarian to Landscape photographer was not as abrupt as it sounds.
 I have always had a tremendous passion for the outdoors.
 As soon as I was old enough to drive, much of my free time was spent hiking and backpacking.
 The outdoor world has always been my “happy spot”.
 My adventures have always been accompanied by a camera which documents my quests.
 I’ve explored in countless wild areas across the United States, including but not limited to the Appalachian Mountains, the Smokey Mountains, the Rocky Mountains, the Sierra Mountains, the San Juan Mountain, the Wind River Range, the Cascade Mountains, the Wrangle St. Elias Mountains, and the Alaska Range.
 After moving to Bend, nearly 20 years ago, my passion for wild and beautiful places exploded.
 Being able to find adventure and natural beauty before or after the work day was a game-changer for me.
 Being forced to repeatedly say, ” the pictures don’t do it justice…” took its toll.
 I wanted images that truly honored the special places that brought me such joy.
 After years of research and trial and error, I bought and experimented with countless different cameras in an effort to honor the beauty of the natural world.
 Long before discontinuing my Veterinary career, I settled on a large format film camera for the capture and creation of all of my fine art landscape photographs.
 To be certain, being a large format photographer is unique in today’s digital world.
 To learn a bit more about my prints, visit, fine art landscape photography.

-Currently, our wonderful daughter, Emma is in High School, My amazing wife, Dr. Debbie Putnam is an owner and Veterinarian at Riverside Animal Hospital here in Bend and I am a busy Oregon Landscape photographer.
+Currently, our wonderful daughter, Emma is in College, Go Cal Poly!, My amazing wife, Dr. Debbie Putnam is an owner and Veterinarian at Riverside Animal Hospital here in Bend and I am a busy Oregon Landscape photographer.
 I’ll soon share more details about my fine art landscape prints and what makes them special.
 Thanks for visiting!